-Starting in the first quarter of 2020, the COVID-19 pandemic has significantly impacted the Company's operations resulting in a significant decline in Operating profit mainly driven by same-store sales declines and temporary store closures.
-While the lingering effects of the pandemic continue to impact our operations, the Company reported substantial year-over-year growth in the first quarter of 2021, as the Company began to lap prior year periods that were impacted by COVID-19.
-Operating profit for the quarters ended March 31, 2021 and 2020 was \$342 million and \$97 million, respectively.
+Starting in the first quarter of 2020, the COVID-19 pandemic significantly impacted the Company's operations, resulting in a significant decline in Operating profit mainly driven by same-store sales declines and temporary store closures.
+While the lingering effects of the pandemic continue to impact our operations, the Company reported substantial year-over-year growth in the first half of 2021, as prior year periods were significantly impacted by COVID-19.
+Operating profit was \$233 million and \$128 million for the quarters ended June 30, 2021 and 2020, respectively, and \$575 million and \$225 million for the years to date ended June 30, 2021 and 2020, respectively.